Top

 • Get you connected to our physical therapy team, so you rebuild your strength and mobility.
 Our doctors of physical therapy have excellent training and schooling.

 • “Two years since I had both knees replaced and all is good!
-Dr. Shahan Yacoubian does the knee replacements, and he knows what he is doing.
-His staff is great too and their physical therapy center next door is top notch!”
+I believe I left a very positive review not long after, so this is basically a repeat of that.
+Dr Shahan Yacoubian does the knee replacements, and he knows what he is doing.
+His staff is great too and their physical therapy center next door is top notch!
+They were great!
+Didn't push too hard to ... ”

 - Marc S.

-• “I could not walk I had to hop, my hip was really bad, and was in need of a total hip replacement.
-I was sent to Shahan Yacoubian.
-I have not felt so good in the last 5 years.
-Thank you Dr. Yacoubian you are the best.”
+• “I could not walk I had to hop, my hip was really bad and was in need of total hip replacement.
+I was sent to Shahan Yacoubian I have not felt so good in the last 5 years, Dr Yacoubian reassured me that / will be better, I have not be so happy in years, I personally recommend him with being a top Dr that I have ever had and I would go back to him in a ... ”

 - Sheila C.